futuretap/InAppSettingsKit/README.md

 MultiValue lists can be sorted alphabetically by adding a `true` Boolean `DisplaySortedByTitle` key in the Plist.
 MultiValue list entries can be given an image.
 Specify images via the `IconNames` attribute (next to Values/Titles/ShortTitles etc.).
+MultiValue lists support an `IASKQuickMultiValueSelection` boolean key.
+If set to true, the child view controller is popped on selection, so tapping the back button is not needed.

 ## Settings Storage